RoyElkabetz/CityLearn-MAD-CATS/battery/BATTERY.md

 The *capacity-power-curve* together with the nominal-power relation determines the limiting factors on the amount of energy that can be charged/discharged at a single time step (in our case, is one hour).

 Another important parameter of the battery is its efficiency $\eta^{(i, t)}$, which determines the amount of energy actually being charged/discharged given the energy results from the agent's action and the battery's limiting factors.
 The battery's efficiency is a function of the energy being charged/discharged.
 Hence, it depends on the agent's action and is usually given in the form of a *power-efficiency-curve* as above.

+## Reference

+[1] A multi-agent deep reinforcement learning approach for a distributed energy marketplace in smart grids

+[2] Demand responsive dynamic pricing framework for prosumer dominated microgrids using multiagent reinforcement learning